 Keeping Charlecote “green” helps our limited funds, as well as benefiting our immediate environment and the wider world.
 We’re always looking for new ideas and products that will help, and maybe we’ve thought of something that you can do at home too.

 - [Please note that some of these measures may have changed in line with Government guidance during the pandemic]

 - We’re no longer using disposable plastic cups for water; there are washable plastic cups and glasses available.

 - We’re buying our cleaning fluids in larger quantities that we can then decant into smaller reusable containers too, which will also help us throw away much less plastic.
-We’re also diluting the cleaners we use too, in order to use less, and haven’t noticed any lack of effectiveness.

 - All the paper we use in the offices is made from recycled materials and of course we reuse anything that’s been printed on only one side.